 Following a comet colliding with the Sun it causes it to convert into a giant magnetar which sends Mercury on to a collision course with Earth.
-In turn it causes a series of weird phenomena on Earth as meteors come crashing down and vehicles are lifted of the ground as flames flick across the skies.
-And it seems there is worse to come with disgraced scientist Dr. James Preston (Kirk Acevedo) discovering his Project 7, a system shelved a couple of years ago, may be the key from preventing the worst.
+In turn it causes a series of weird phenomena on Earth as meteors come crashing down and vehicles are lifted off the ground as flames flick across the skies.
+And it seems there is worse to come with disgraced scientist Dr. James Preston (Kirk Acevedo - Dawn of the Planet of the Apes) discovering that his Project 7, a system shelved a couple of years ago, may be the key to preventing the worst.
 Except some people would rather do nothing than call on Preston for help.
 Meanwhile a space mission aboard the Nautilus may be crucial as well in coming up with a solution.

 Unfortunately "Collision Earth" has a problem as those involved rather than embracing the cheesy side of the movie and having fun with some of the dialogue they take themselves all too seriously.
 This makes the movie more painful than ever because you could have a bunch of A-listers in this movie and they wouldn't be able to make this work as a serious disaster movie either.
 It isn't that it needs to be full on jokey but you need actors who can over sell the dialogue in a way which tells you that they are having fun rather than trying to work miracles with a rushed storyline and a rushed production.